kelomo2502/Jenkins-freestyle-project/README.md

 Let's create our first build job

-1. from the dashboard menu on the left, click on new menu
+1. from the dashboard menu on the left, click on new menu and select the item type and click ok
 ![New item](/images/new-item.png)
+2. Give it a description
+3. Go to source code management
+4. Select Git
+5. Add the Git project repository
+6. Speccify the branch(main)
+7. Under build triggers , select GitHub hook trigger for GITScm polling and save
+8.
-2. Connecting to Jenkins to source code management
+9. Connecting to Jenkins to source code management
-3. Create a new github repository called jenkins-scm with a README.md file
+.
+Create a new github repository called jenkins-scm with a README.md file
-4. Connect Jenkins to jenkins-scm  repository by pasting the repository url in the area selected below.
+1. Connect Jenkins to jenkins-scm  repository by pasting the repository url in the area selected below.
 Make sure your current branch is main
 ![Repo url](/images/repo-url.png)
-5. Save configuration and run "build now" to connect jenkins to our repository
+1. Save configuration and run "build now" to connect jenkins to our repository
 ![Build now ](/images/build.png)
 We have successfully connected jenkins with our github repository (jenkins-scm)